-A headless CMS acts primarily as a content repository, storing content for use on multiple channels.
+A headless CMS acts primarily as a content repository, storing content on multiple channels.
 This isn't enough for the modern-day marketer and limits the organization's capabilities.

 Get on Track with Agility CMS

-Features like this are perfect for marketing teams, giving them a highly customizable experience and making it easy for them to do things without relying on the IT department.
+Features like this are perfect for marketing teams, giving them a highly customizable experience and making it easy without relying on the IT department.

-Agility CMS also provides additional functionality that allows it to stand out compared to others in the headless CMS world and make it easier for content editors to get things done independently.
+Agility CMS also provides additional functionality that allows it to stand out compared to others in the headless CMS world and makes it easier for content editors to get things done independently.

 Editors can manage pages and navigation right out the box.
 They can create and manage pages for an app or website using reusable building blocks.
-Page management provides editor-friendly options such as unlimited page templates, modules and page scheduling.
-Also, the ability to build not only dynamic pages based on a shared content list but also manage multiple sitemaps using digital channels.
+Layouts provide editor-friendly options such as unlimited page templates, modules and page scheduling.
+Also, the ability to build dynamic pages based on a shared content list and manage multiple sitemaps using digital channels.
 Moreover, developers don't need to worry about editors overextending themselves and accidentally breaking something as they have complete control of the modules available to editors.